rvodden/behat-wordpress-extension/docs/behat-intro.md

     - Delivery for basket over £10 is £2
 ```

+!!! tip
+    Features are a simple description of a user story.

+    The format is always the same: the title of the feature, followed by three lines that describe the benefit, the role, and the feature itself.
+On subsequent lines, you can add any amount of additional description (such as the rules section, in this example).

 In isolation, each rule by itself is understandable, but there is ambiguous complexity when we try to describe the feature in terms of *rules*.
 For example, what does it mean to add tax?
 What happens when we have two products, one of which is less than £10, and another one that is more?

 To resolve this, we must have another conversation with our business stakeholders.
 This will often take the form of actual examples of a customer adding products to the basket.
-After some back-and-forth, we come up with our behaviour examples.
+After some back-and-forth, we agree upon a list of behaviour examples.

 In <abbr title="Behavior Driven Development">BDD</abbr>, these are called *Scenarios*.